gabrielweyer/azure-functions-telemetry/README.md

 Navigate to `http://localhost:7073/api/trace-log` in your favourite browser.

 Demonstrate that log events are not filtered before being sent to Live Metrics.
+This is not a limitation of Azure Functions, that's how Application Insights works and something you need to be aware of.

 ![A `Trace` log event is displayed in the Live Metrics](docs/img/trace-log-live-metrics.png)